-Orientation: At the beginning of the course the student is expected to read the entire course syllabus, familiarize him or herself with the course calendar and practice navigating the content in each of the Canvas tabs used in this course.
+Orientation: At the beginning of the course you are expected to read the entire course syllabus, familiarize yourself with the course calendar and practice navigating the content in each of the Canvas tabs used in this course.

-Announcements: Please make sure that you read the announcements every time you log in to the course.
-These will be updated regularly with important course information.
-Any time I post an announcement I will also send an email notification for the announcement.
-I will also post a short video announcement at the beginning of each week to provide an overview of the requirements for that particular week.
+Announcements: Please make sure that you read the announcements every time you log in to the course and it is possible to set-up your email and/or smartphone to alerts of announcements posted in the course in Canvas.
+Announcements will be posted regularly with important course information.
+I will post a short announcement at the beginning of each week to provide an overview of the requirements for that particular week.